-Ochil View is committed to delivering a continuously improving anti-social behaviour service.
+Ochil View is committed to continuously improving our antisocial behaviour service.
 We understand that effective monitoring and reporting is fundamental to the process of evaluating and reviewing performance.

-We will also provide, on request, Clackmannanshire Council and Fife Council reports on the volume and type of anti-social behaviour reported to Ochil View to assist the strategic development of their anti-social behaviour strategy.
+We will also provide, on request, Clackmannanshire Council and Fife Council reports on the volume and type of antisocial behaviour reported to Ochil View to assist the strategic development of their antisocial behaviour strategy.

 Ochil View firmly believes residents should have access to performance information so they have criteria in which they can measure and evaluate the quality and effectiveness of the service that we deliver.
-Residents will be kept informed of progress in tackling anti-Social Behaviour through articles in newsletters and reports to Tenants Groups and the Annual Return on the Social Housing Charter SHC Performance Report.
+Residents will be kept informed of progress in tackling antisocial behaviour through articles in newsletters and reports to Tenants Groups and the Annual Return on the Social Housing Charter Performance Report.

-We recognise the priority that effectively tackling anti-social behaviour can make on a tenant's assessment of their satisfaction with their homes and community, and with their assessment of the satisfaction with the service provided generally by the Association as a landlord.
-We have therefore designated the time taken to respond to complaints of anti-social behaviour as a strategic performance indicator.
-We will, as set out above, aim to respond within our set target times according to the level of severity of the anti-social behaviour.
+We recognise the priority that effectively tackling antisocial behaviour can make on a tenant's assessment of their satisfaction with their homes and community, and with their assessment of the satisfaction with the service provided generally by the Association as a landlord.
+We have therefore designated the time taken to respond to complaints of antisocial behaviour as a strategic performance indicator.
+We will, as set out above, aim to respond within our set target times according to the level of severity of the antisocial behaviour.